 Take your next steps with Ramblers Scotland

-These are ideal starter walks, they are over easy terrain and led at a gentle pace by friendly, knowledgeable leaders.
+There are a wide range of benefits to getting out and enjoying the countryside by foot and our National Parks offer a great opportunity for those keen to start exploring the wilds that they have to offer.
+These are ideal starter walks, over easy terrain and led at a gentle pace by friendly, knowledgeable leaders.
 They provide an opportunity get outdoors and discover interesting new walks, making the most of the national parks.
 They also make the ideal next step for health walk participants who are ready to progress to slightly longer walks.

 - Ramblers Scotland

-Ramblers Scotland helps everyone, everywhere to get out of doors to enjoy Scotland on foot.
-We work to promote walking, secure access rights, protect the countryside and help develop path networks.
-We are the representative body for walkers and as part of the Ramblers, have a long tradition of working across Britain for all who enjoy walking.
-We have 54 groups in Scotland who offer over 3,500 interesting and varied led walks a year, ensuring there’s something for everyone.
+The walks will be led by volunteers from Ramblers Scotland which aims to help everyone, everywhere to get out of doors to enjoy Scotland on foot.
+Working to promote walking, secure access rights, protect the countryside and help develop path networks.
+Ramblers Scotland is the representative body for walkers and as part of the Ramblers, they have a long tradition of working across Britain for all who enjoy walking.
+Ramblers Scotland have 54 groups in Scotland who offer over 3,500 interesting and varied led walks a year, ensuring there’s something for everyone.